chamaken/ulogd2/README.md

 ![to propagate](https://github.com/chamaken/ulogd2/blob/v3.x/doc/image/propagate.png "propagate")

 1. prepare in main.
-   source pluginstance may register fd which they will read.
+   call configure and start callbacks. source pluginstance may register fd which they will read.

 2. main thread get into ulogd_main_loop().
-   wait fd by epoll.
+   wait fds by epoll.

-3. callback.
+3. ufd or timer callback.
-   call registered callback if related fd is readable.
+   call registered ufd callback if related fd is readable.

 4. create output - ulogd_keyset.
    source plugin read data from fd and put it to ulogd_keyset which